paweljakubas/j-data-analysis/chapters/inverted-table.md

 └──────────┴───────┴─────┴───────┘
 ```
 We see that table was ordered by `date` column at first.
 Then within the same `date` value
-rows `quote` values are ordered in ascending order (but in lexicographical sense!).
+the rows are ordered according to `quote` value in an ascending order (but in lexicographical sense!
+as `quote` values here are treated as literals).
 As they are unique the ordering by the rest
 columns is omitted.

 We might want more fine-grained control over ordering.
 For example, we might request to